caramelomartins/website/content/essays/2021/01/build-a-terraform-private-registry.md

 date: 2021-01-12
 draft: false
 authors: Hugo Martins
+summary: In this essay I go through a few steps that describe how to implement a read-only private Terraform registry, serving custom providers privately to be used with Terraform, using Python and Flask.
 categories: [python, terraform]
 ---

-Recently, I wanted to find a way to use a custom provider in Terraform without storing in in Terraform's public registry.
-I was baffled when I found out that, yes, there are ways to load custom providers in Terraform from a local file system, there is no way of  distributing it that doesn't rely on storing the provider in [registry.terraform.io](https://registry.terraform.io/).
+Recently, I wanted to find a way to use a custom provider in Terraform without storing in in Terraform's official registry.
+I was baffled when I found out that, yes, there are ways to load custom providers in Terraform from a local file system, no way exists of  distributing it that doesn't rely on storing the provider in [registry.terraform.io](https://registry.terraform.io/).

-I searched online and found a two open-source registries: [citizen](https://github.com/outsideris/citizen) and [anthology](https://github.com/erikvanbrakel/anthology).
+I searched online and found two open-source registries: [citizen](https://github.com/outsideris/citizen) and [anthology](https://github.com/erikvanbrakel/anthology).
 None of these are usable for me because both can only serve Terraform modules and I want to serve Terraform custom providers.
+It seems that using private Terraform registries seems to be more common for distributing modules rather than custom providers.

-Fortunately, Terraform _does_ provide a specification of the protocol we can use for Terraform.
-With the help of an awesome colleague to understand how it works I ended up implementing my own private Terraform Registry, with Python and Flask ([rekisteri](https://github.com/caramelomartins/rekisteri)).
+Fortunately, Terraform _does_ provide a specification of the protocol that we can use for distributing custom providers that Terraform can then use.
+With the help of [an awesome colleague](https://www.linkedin.com/in/nunoadrego/) to understand how it works I ended up implementing my own private Terraform Registry, with Python and Flask ([rekisteri](https://github.com/caramelomartins/rekisteri)).

-In this article, we'll go through Terraform's Provider Registry Protocol and how you too can build a private Terraform Registry.
+In this article, we'll go through Terraform's Provider Registry Protocol and will understand how you too can build a private Terraform Registry.
 You'll learn more about Terraform, Flask and Python.

 ## Background

 Terraform is an incredible tool to manage infrastructure.
-It is backed by a strong community and it has a [public registry](https://registry.terraform.io/) where we can find tooling to suit almost every single need from AWS to Kubernetes, to lesser known platforms.
-Hashicorp's public registry has some very high profile providers, which is what enables Terraform to interact with such a diverse set of platforms.
+It is backed by a strong community and it has a public registry at [registry.terraform.io](https://registry.terraform.io/), where we can find tooling to fullfil almost every single need from AWS to Kubernetes, to lesser known platforms.
+Terraform's registry has some very high profile providers, which is what enables Terraform to interact with such a diverse set of platforms.
 It also has a big collection of modules, which allows Terraform users to share and organize configuration in Terraform.

 Terraform is built on a plugin architecture, which means that it allows, and encourages, developers to build their own plugins to interact with Terraform.
 [Provider Plugins](https://www.terraform.io/docs/plugins/provider.html), for example, allow developers to build their own custom providers to interact with their internal infrastructure or in-house tools.
+It is perfectly understandable that we might want to develop a custom provider to interact with in-house tooling for infrastructure - in fact, I've actually built two already.

-Unfortunately, Terraform doesn't provide a way to distribute these custom providers privately.
-I find this shameful because you don't always want to open-source your custom provider, for a myriad of reasons.
-You can have a private module registry via Terraform Cloud but Hashicorp doesn't provide a private registry for providers.
+Unfortunately, Terraform doesn't provide a way to distribute these custom providers in a private way.
+I find this shameful because you don't always want to open-source your custom provider, for a myriad of reasons, from business reasons to security reasons.
+You can have a private module registry by using Terraform Cloud but Hashicorp doesn't provide a private registry for providers, as far as I know.
 From Hashicorp:

 > The Terraform open source project does not provide a server implementation, but we welcome community members to create their own private registries by following the published protocol.

-Fortunately, Terraform _does_ provides information about the protocol they use for their public registry in [Provider Registry Protocol](https://www.terraform.io/docs/internals/provider-registry-protocol.html).
+Fortunately, Terraform _does_ provide information about the protocol they use for their public registry in [Provider Registry Protocol](https://www.terraform.io/docs/internals/provider-registry-protocol.html).
+This means that they provide all the necessary information that allows developers to build a private Terraform registry with which Terraform can interact.
 Although it has very little information, it serves as an interesting baseline to implement an open-source private Terraform Registry that can be used to serve custom plugins, or simply forks of existing plugins with modifications.

 ## Terraform's Provider Registry Protocol

+_Note: All of this was written considering Terraform 0.13 or higher._

-Terraform's Provider Registry Protocol starts with service discovery, achieve through a particular endpoint.
+Terraform's Provider Registry Protocol starts with service discovery, which happens through a particular endpoint.
 When loading up a given provider, Terraform will contact the provider's hostname and request for the implementations of any of its protocols with `GET <hostname>/.well-known/terraform.json`.
 This endpoint should return a JSON response with information about where the APIs can be found.
-This means we can have a registry that servs both modules and providers, or it can serve only one of those.
+This means we can have a registry that serves both modules and providers, or it can serve only one of those.

 An example from Terraform: